Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 Margin Trading

-As for the cost of borrowing, Citi customers pay interest on a sliding scale that starts at 11.75% and drops to 5.25%.
-Traders at J.P.
-Morgan Investing, by comparison, pay between 12.25% and 6.18%.
+On borrowing costs, Citi margin interest follows a tiered schedule that begins at 11.75% and falls to 5.25%.
+J.P.
+Morgan Investing, by comparison, charges between 12.25% and 6.18%.

 Winner: Draw between Citi Self Invest and J.P.
 Morgan Investing